-2.30.3 Interest income
+2.30.4 Interest income

 Interest income and expense for all interest-bearing financial instruments are recognized within 'interest income' and 'interest expense' in the consolidated income statement using the effective interest method.
 The Group calculates interest income by applying the EIR to the gross carrying amount of financial assets other than credit-impaired assets.
-When a financial asset becomes credit-impaired (as set out in Note 2.29.5) and is, therefore, regarded as 'Stage 3', the Group calculates interest income by applying the effective interest rate to the net amortised cost of the financial assets cures and is no longer credit-impaired, the Group reverts to calculating interest income on a gross basis.
+When a financial asset becomes credit-impaired (as set out in Note 2.30.3) and is, therefore, regarded as 'Stage 3', the Group calculates interest income by applying the effective interest rate to the net amortised cost of the financial asset.
+If the financial assets cures and is no longer credit-impaired, the Group reverts to calculating interest income on a gross basis.